mukhergm/FGCount/README.md

 Step 4: Edit the init file which is located inside the "config/" folder and source the init file (source init.sh)

-Step 5: Compile all the C-code which is there inside the src/ folder
+Step 5: Compile all the C/C++-codes which are there inside the src/ folder

 	cd src